nilsmango/project7III/content/tap/manual/_index.md

 #### 3.3.3 Encoders Section
 The 8 encoders of the current bank.
 - You can swipe from in between the encoders to directly get to adjacent banks.
+- There are three types: dials, selectors (current selection with a slider underneath), on/off buttons
+- All encoders show their approximate display value from Ableton Live (still work-in-progress, let us know if you find a big gap between what you see and what Ableton Live shows)
+- All encoders with active automation have a small circle in the top left corner, in the color of the track.
+If the circle is gray, it means the automation is not active.

+Dials:
-- Activate an encoder by touching it, then:
+- Activate a dial by touching it, then:
   - Adjust the encoder value by moving your finger up or down.
   - Fine-tune the value by moving your finger left or right.
-- Double-tap an encoder to reset to 0 (or center for Panning); triple-tap to reset to center (63).
+- Double-tap a dial to reset to the default value; triple-tap to reset to center (63).

-- Encoders with active automation have a small circle in the top left corner, in the color of the track.
-If the circle is gray, it means the automation is not active.
+Selectors:
+- Activate a selector by touching it, then:
+- Adjust the value of a selector by:
+  - moving your finger horizontal or vertical.
+The first direction will let you move from value to value
+  - tapping it once, this will go through the values one by one
+  - Double-tap a selector to reset it to the default value.
+No triple-tap.

+On/Off Buttons:
+- Simply tap a button to switch the value.

 {{ image_sets(path="content/tap/manual/encoder.jpg", format="auto", op="fit_width", quality=75, alt="Tap Encoder", caption='An Encoder with active automation' imgset_class="imgset-quarter") }}